 Young minds are malleable and TCF believes in bringing about a change in mindsets at an early age.
 India's youth are the very torch-bearers of the conservation movement of the future.
 TCF holds a wide gamut of awareness activities like quizzes, presentations, competitions, nature walks, celebrations of international wildlife and conservation days, film screenings, and a plethora of other fun-filled educational activities for teachers, children and local communities.
 TCF has been collaborating with other wildlife and conservation organisations such as Sanctuary Asia, WWF-India, The Rufford Foundation, the Bombay Natural History Society (BNHS), Saving Asia's Vultures from Extinction (SAVE), and many others, to collectively work towards safeguarding India's depleting wildlife.
 TCF's work has been published in newspapers and magazines like the Hindustan Times, The Hitavada, Twinkle Star, and other local and national dailies.
 TCF has published environment-related resource materials which include two books - Prakriti Sandesh and Alluring Kutch, and posters on vulture conservation and Great Indian Bustard conservation.

 TCF believes that only a healthy community can contribute to a healthy environment.
-Modern medical treatment is often not easily available to communities in remote locations and TCF is working to bring about a change.
+Modern medical treatment is often not easily available to communities in remote locations and TCF is working to fill in this gap.

 TCF collects a nominal fee of INR 10/- per prescription to prevent misuse of medicines provided.

-The need for conservation of wildlife in India is often questioned because of the priority given to the issue of poverty of its people.
 With growing population, the pressure on the natural resources is increasing day by day.
 It is no longer viable for tribes and communities living in close association with Protected Areas to exploit the natural resources as they did 100 years ago.
-Due to the lack of alternative options of livelihood, a majority of the population is dependant on forest resource based livelihood generation activities such as collection of firewood for cooking and selling, Tendu leaves for making bidi, Mahua flowers for brewing liquor and other Non Timber Forest Produce which often put them in conflict with the objectives of biodiversity conservation.
+Due to the lack of enough alternative options of livelihood, a majority of the population is dependant on forest resource based livelihood generation activities such as collection of Non-forest Timber Produce (NTFP) such as Tendu leaves for making bidi, Mahua flowers for brewing liquor, etc. and other dependency for sustainance such as colection of firewood for cooking.
+These activities often put them in conflict with the objectives of biodiversity conservation.
 At times, local communities are also involved in the illegal felling of trees and hunting of wild animals.
-Communities such as the Baheliya and Pardhi have been frequently involved in the poaching of wild animals.
 Therefore the need to offer alternative livelihood / rehabilitation options to these local communities is necessary to divert them from forest-based livelihood options.
 Providing vocational training in skills that could fetch them employment and a decent livelihood is crucial to involve them in sustainable development of the area.
 Conservation efforts are most fruitful when there is active community participation.
 Local communities are the pivotal stewards of the natural environment and its inhabitants.
 TCF works towards empowering communities and improving their livelihoods, and in turn acquires their support in conserving India’s pristine wildlife.

 A large number of local communities, especially those living in rural areas across India depend on animal husbandry for their livelihood, either as working animals for agriculture or in milk production.
 As a number of cattle in the areas TCF works in are working animals, and their ill-health directly affects the local economy.
 Veterinary care is of utmost importance in remote villages lacking such facilities since a large amount is invested in the upbringing of the animal, and lack of basic veterinary facilities as well as the lack of knowledge thereof can severely impact livelihoods.
 TCF provides timely primary veterinary services under the guidance of its veterinary experts and Livestock Inspectors (LI) across its divisions on a weekly basis.
 The LIs are also responsible for creating awareness on basic care and management of livestock, and for providing guidance in nutrition and upbringing of young animals.